The Science of Clear Academic Prose: What "Write Clearly" Actually Means

 Research

-Coh-Metrix analysis of 200+ linguistic features
+Coh-Metrix study of 200+ text traits

-The three most predictive quality factors:
+The three top quality factors:

-3. Word frequency (less common words)
+3. Rare words (less common terms)

 Hedging: The Hidden Clarity Killer